bzamith/bzamith.github.io/SEconcepts.md

 *Clean Code: A Handbook of Agile Software Craftsmanship; Robert C. Martin (2008)*

 <u>5.
-What is the differance between objects and data structures?</u>
+What is the difference between objects and data structures?</u>
 > Objects hide their data behind abstractions and expose functions that operate on that data.
 Data structure expose their data and have no meaningful functions. [...]
 Procedural code (code using data structures) makes it easy to add new functions without changing the existing data structures.
 OO code, on the other hand, makes it easy to add new classes without changing existing functions.
 The complement is also true: Procedural code makes it hard to add new data structures because all functions must change.
 OO code makes it hard to add new functions because all classes must change.

 *Clean Code: A Handbook of Agile Software Craftsmanship; Robert C. Martin (2008)*